 - How do I develop a giving strategy?

 - Where can I learn with others?

-Organizations data is coming to Giving Compass via an integration with Charity Navigator.
+Nonprofit organization data is coming to Giving Compass via an integration with Charity Navigator.
 If an organization has been profiled in Charity Navigator, that organization’s information will appear on Giving Compass.
 Organizations that have been tagged with red flags or fraud alerts are omitted by Giving Compass.

 When users clicks on an organization profile, they can note if they have given to this particular organization, and if so, whether they would give again.
 Over time, this will allow “peer curation” by donors who are using the platform.
-Only registered users can submit this input.
+Only registered users can submit this information.

 How do we curate issue funds?

 We set out to build a data set of issue funds that:

 - Represents the full breadth and depth of work happening in the sector from grassroots organizing for systems change, to efforts to scale proven models

 - Addresses the issues donors care most about: Education, Environment + Animals, Arts, Human Services, and Health